 3. work with an HR solutions partner

-Professional HR firms can find and recruit the right employees for your organization.
+Professional staffing firms can find and recruit the right employees for your organization.
 Many candidates look great on the application and during interviews but then fall short after they’re hired.
 Recruiters have vast hiring experience — after all, they recruit for a living — and know what truly great talent looks like.

-The best HR companies have hundreds or even thousands of legitimate job seekers on file globally.
+The best staffing companies have hundreds or even thousands of legitimate job seekers on file globally.
 When you contract with them to help you hire people, they reach out to pre-vetted workers before placing new ads.
 This can help save considerable time — and a lot of money.
 Some companies, like Randstad, continue supporting workers they help to hire — even after they’re on your books.
 They will also collaborate with you to provide training and assist with long-term employee retention strategies.

 We transform the stress of recruitment into a golden opportunity for development and, ultimately, the retention of employees.
 By leaving the hiring, onboarding, training and support to us, you can focus on growth and innovation at the executive level.